volatilefloof/SharePointAdminTool/README.md

 _5: Leverage the ability to directly manipulate root and subfolder level permissions using backend CSOM operations_

-_5a: Ability to gather storage metric analytics across multiple site collections at scale_
+_5a: Ability to gather storage metric analytics across multiple site collections at scale_ _Using the site.usage.storage property in CSOM, obtain the aggregate total storage of a site collection, as well as the storage percentage used_

+_Although you cannot retrieve total quota information from a site collection programatically without being a tenant admin, you can take advantage of the two exposed values of the above property and use basic arithmetic to compute the missing estimate as follows_

+_Total Quota = Used Storage ÷ (Percent Used ÷ 100)_

 _5b: Ability to view other metrics, e.g., list view index threshold, total size of objects such as document libraries_